All About Architectural and Engineering Managers

-Career Description Plan, direct, or coordinate activities in such fields as architecture and engineering or research and development in these fields.
+Job Description & Duties Plan, direct, or coordinate activities in such fields as architecture and engineering or research and development in these fields.

-A Day in the Life of an Architectural & Engineering Manager
+List of Architectural & Engineering Manager Job Duties

 - Direct, review, or approve project design changes.